def1ant1/RusticUI/README.md

 Tune the behaviour via environment variables when integrating with bespoke CI/CD stacks:

-- `RUSTIC_UI_DEPLOY_OUTPUT` – Override the default staging directory (`target/deploy/docs`).
+- `RUSTIC_DOCS_EXPORT_DIR` – Override the default staging directory (`target/deploy/docs`).
 - `RUSTIC_UI_DEPLOY_PROFILE` – Select a Cargo profile for the wasm builds (defaults to `--release`).
-- `RUSTIC_UI_DEPLOY_GROUPS` – Comma-separated list of `ExampleGroup` values (`layout`, `utilities`, `navigation`, `forms`, `selection-controls`) to restrict which demos publish wasm bundles.
+- `RUSTIC_UI_DEPLOY_GROUPS` – Comma-separated list of `ExampleGroup` values (`layout`, `utilities`, `navigation`, `forms`, `selection-controls`) to restrict which demos publish wasm bundles when invoking the legacy `deploy-docs` wrapper.

-The root `Makefile` exposes the same workflow via `make deploy-docs` for teams that standardise on make-based entrypoints.
+The root `Makefile` exposes the same workflow via `make docs-package` (or the backward-compatible `make deploy-docs`) for teams that standardise on make-based entrypoints.

 The Material icon updater persists ETag/Last-Modified metadata in `target/.icon-cache` so repeated runs skip unnecessary downloads.
 To bypass the